 So, should you want to make the maple ruggelach... you'll of course need to have on-hand some maple products:

-• The darkest grade PURE maple syrup you can find -- do not use fine or medium for this recipe as the flavor is too subtle (I like those from VT, but that's because I live here);
+The darkest grade PURE maple syrup you can find -- do not use fancy or medium for this recipe as the flavor is too subtle (I like those from VT, but that's because I live here);

 Once you have these products, just follow the recipe until it's time to add the spreads/ fillings.
-Spread a layer of syrup (instead of jam) on the dough disk, then sprinkle liberally with maple sprinkles (pushing them down gently into the syrup/ dough).
-The maple sugar gets added on after the egg wash, just before baking.
+Spread a layer of syrup (instead of jam) on the dough disk, then sprinkle liberally with maple sugar and maple sprinkles (pushing them down gently into the syrup/ dough).
+More maple sugar gets added on after the egg wash, just before baking.

 Here's the link to my original post about ruggelach (with a link to the recipe).
 If you haven't made it before, I suggest reading this post first.